Number of out of work claimants as a percentage of the resident population aged 16 - 64

 The employment and self-employment rates in Shropshire are better than the national and regional rates.
 As a consequence the rate of claimants for out of work benefits is lower than the country and regional rates.

-As at June 2019 the number claiming out of work benefits stood at 3,540.
+As at December 2019 the number claiming out of work benefits stood at 3,820.
 There has been an increase in numbers during 2018 and numbers are higher than in 2017.
 Compared to historical data the current rates remain at a low level.
-Changes to Universal Credit along with wider economic uncertainties as reported by business groups which indicate a nervousness to invest whilst there are uncertainties over Brexit along with wider global economic instability.
+Changes to Universal Credit along with wider economic uncertainties, as reported by business groups, indicate a nervousness to invest whilst there are uncertainties over Brexit, wider global economic instability may all impact on future claimant rates.